WordPress Image Alt Text

 How to Add Alt Text to an Image in WordPress

-Whenever you upload an image to WordPress, you’ll be able to edit its metadata, which will give you access to the following menu:
+Whenever you upload an image to WordPress, you’ll be able to edit its metadata, which will give you access to the following menu.

 While there are many different permutations of alt text, something adequate for this image could be “A very angry cat.”
 Simply type in an accurate description within the corresponding field, save your changes, and you’re good to go.
 You can also go back and edit alt text whenever it’s necessary.

-If you’re wondering of the difference between alt text and the caption, the latter displays on the front end as a description for readers, whereas the former is not supposed to be displayed at the same time as your image.
+If you’re wondering about the difference between alt text and the caption, the latter displays on the front end as a description for readers, whereas the former is not supposed to be displayed at the same time as your image.

-As for the Description field, this contains information that will show up if someone accesses an image URL directly.
+As for the image Description field, this contains information that will show up if someone accesses an image URL directly.
 It’s not the same as the Alt Text tag though, and in most cases, you can get away with not adding anything to the Description field.

 Image Alt Text Best Practices

 In a nutshell, writing good alt text boils down to one element – being descriptive without becoming overly long.
-Take the following image as an example:
+Take the following image as an example.

 Ideally, your alt text should fall below the 125 character mark to comply with the greatest number of screen readers.
 For this image, you could use text such as “A cheeseburger with salad, in front of a backdrop of fire.”
 It’s descriptive enough and it gets right to the point, which makes it perfect.